Philip Yordan: Producer

+In 1947 Yordan and Mike Frankovich announced they had formed their own company, originally called Yordan Enterprises.
 The first film adaption in 1949 was produced by Yordan with a Polish American family as in his original version.
 The other, made in 1958 had an all-black cast as the American Negro Theater production, and starred Eartha Kitt, Sammy Davis Jr., and Henry Scott.
 Only Yordan retained a writing credit for both films.